About our founder

 Over the course of his career, Jacob has provided guidance and mentorship to youth to pursue STEM careers.
 Before starting Digital NEST, Jacob spent nearly 10 years running a successful program funded by the National Science Foundation, with a focus on encouraging underrepresented Latina girls in the Pajaro Valley Unified School District to study computer science.
 The program was instituted in every school throughout the district and eventually expanded to include boys.

-Jacob currently sits on the Board of Directors for Santa Cruz Works, and is on the advisory board of the Association of Science and Technology Centers, United Way Monterey County, Bright Futures of Monterey County and Watsonville Film Festival.
+Jacob currently sits on the Board of Directors for Santa Cruz Works, and is on the advisory board of the Association of Science and Technology Centers, United Way Monterey County and Silicon Valley Leadership Group Foundation.
 In 2020, Jacob received The James Irvine Foundation “Leadership Award.”
 In 2018 he was given the Monterey Bay Economic Partnership Community Impact award and the Draper Richards Kaplan Foundation selected him as an “Entrepreneur Fellow.”
 He spoke at the first White House Tech Meetup in 2015 and TechCrunch named him one of 2014’s “Top 10 Men in the Country Supporting Women in Technology.”

 Jacob understands that businesses improve their ability to innovate when they hire the creative, brilliant young minds living in their own backyards.
 Local youth solve community challenges, put resources back into the community, and build economic prosperity where they live.
 By training youth in the technology and soft skills businesses demand, Digital NEST is empowering them to chart their future careers.
 He plans to open a Digital NEST in all overlooked communities across California and prepare youth to transform them into thriving economic centers.